-On March 25, 2015, MVC closed a bank syndicate financing pursuant to an agreement (the "Bank Syndicate Financing Agreement") with Banco Bilbao Vizcaya Argentaria, Chile ("BBVA") and Export Development Canada ("EDC") for a loan facility (the "Cauquenes Expansion Loan" or the "Facility") of \$64.4 million for the phase one of the expansion of MVC's operations for the processing of tailings from the Cauquenes deposit.
-Terms of the loan include interest fixed through an interest rate swap ("IRS") at a rate of 5.81% per annum (reduced to 5.56% per annum upon MVC meeting the completion criteria set out in the loan) for 75% of the Facility.
-The remaining 25% of the Facility is subject to a variable rate based on the US Libor 6-month rate, which at December 31, 2016 was 4.67% per annum (4.42% per annum upon meeting the completion criteria).

-MVC incurred due diligence, bank fees and legal costs of \$2.4 million, recognized as transaction costs that are being amortized over the term of the Cauquenes Expansion Loan using the effective interest rate method.

-Interest has been paid semi-annually starting on June 30, 2015.
-The Cauquenes Expansion Loan has a maximum repayment term of 6 years consisting of 12 equal semi-annual capital payments of \$5.4 million, commencing on June 30, 2016.
-The repayment term may be shortened without penalty in accordance with the provisions of the Bank Syndicate Financing Agreement.

-The balance of the Cauquenes Expansion Loan (net of transaction costs) at December 31, 2016 was \$51.7 million (December 31, 2015: \$57.5 million).
+On March 25, 2015, MVC closed a bank syndicate financing with Banco Bilbao Vizcaya Argentaria ("BBVA") and Export Development Canada ("EDC") for a loan facility (the "Cauquenes Phase One Loan") of \$64.4 million for phase one of the Cauquenes expansion.
+Terms of the loan include interest synthetically fixed through an interest rate swap ("IRS") at a rate of 5.56% per annum for 75% of the facility.
+The remaining 25% of the facility is subject to a variable rate based on the US Libor 6-month rate, which at December 31, 2017 was 4.95% per annum.
+Interest is paid semi-annually on June and December 30.
+MVC incurred due diligence, bank fees and legal costs of \$2.4 million, recognized as transaction costs that are being amortized over the term of the loan.
+The Cauquenes Phase One Loan has a maximum repayment term of 6 years consisting of 12 equal semi-annual principal payments of \$5.4 million, commencing on June 30, 2016.
+The repayment term may be shortened without penalty in accordance with the provisions of the loan.
+The balance of the Cauquenes Phase One Loan (net of transaction costs) at December 31, 2017 was \$41.5 million.
+The IRS on the Phase One Loan has a term to December 27, 2018.